arnab82/Quantam_chem/README.md

 # basic
-Hartree-Fock , MP2 and CCSD code.
+Hartree-Fock , MP2 and CCSD and CCSD(T) code.